-S. Unmatched Transactions and Balances
+U. Unmatched Transactions and Balances

 The reconciliation of the change in net position requires that the difference between ending and beginning net position equals the difference between revenue and cost, plus or minus prior-period adjustments.
-In FY 2020, a change has been made to the Unmatched Transactions and Balances to include unmatched intra-governmental balances on the Balance Sheet and only include unmatched intra-governmental current year transactions on the Statement of Operations and Changes in Net Position to reconcile the change in net position to ensure beginning and ending net position equals the difference between revenue and cost, plus or minus prior-period adjustments.
+The unmatched transactions and balances includes unmatched intra-governmental balances on the Balance Sheet and includes unmatched intra-governmental current year transactions on the Statement of Operations and Changes in Net Position to reconcile the change in net position to ensure beginning and ending net position equals the difference between revenue and cost, plus or minus prior-period adjustments.
+Unresolved intra-governmental differences (i.e., unmatched transactions and balances) result in errors in the consolidated financial statements.
+The ultimate effect on the accrual-based financial statements of resolving and correcting these differences has not been fully determined and could be material.

-The unmatched transactions and balances are needed to bring the net position on the Balance Sheet and Statement of Operations and Changes in Net Position into balance.
+The unmatched transactions and balances are needed to balance the accrual-based financial statements.
+The Statement of Operations and Changes in Net Position and the Balance Sheet include specific lines for the unmatched transactions and balances, while the unmatched transactions and balances are recorded in existing lines in the Statement of Net Cost.
 The primary factors affecting this out of balance situation are:

-- Unmatched intra-governmental transactions and balances between federal entities; and - Errors and restatements in federal entities reporting.
+- Unmatched intra-governmental transactions and balances between federal entities; and - Errors and restatements in federal entities' reporting.